You may start to notice voles scurrying around your yard. These small rodents can be a nuisance, as they can cause damage to your garden and lawn.

 4. Hot Pepper Spray

-You could also try a natural deterrent like hot pepper spray.
+You could also try a natural deterrent, like hot pepper spray.

 For the recipe, blend two hot peppers in a quart of water, then add a little liquid soap to make a hot pepper spray.

 Once the mixture is ready, place it in a spray bottle and spritz it on areas where you’ve seen voles.
-The smell will drive voles away.
+The smell will drive the voles away.

 5. Clean Up Landscaping